top of page

 3. Tears & Rips

-• For small tears, a leather adhesive or patch is applied from underneath.
+• For small tears, apply a leather adhesive or patch from underneath.

 • Larger rips may require stitching before filling and refinishing.